Merge trains

 note

-The merge immediately option may not be available if your project utilizes the fast-forward merge method and the source branch is behind the target branch.
+The merge immediately option may not be available if your project uses the fast-forward merge method and the source branch is behind the target branch.
 See issue 434070 for more details.

 Allow merge trains to be skipped to merge immediately without restarting merge train pipelines